erikeldridge/erikeldridge.github.com/_posts/2018-01-28-growing-mushrooms.md

 The chips were wet from recent rains.
 As instructed, I broke up the sawdust in the kit and sprinkled it evenly over the chips.
 I then layered the alder chips on top, turned the chips over until I didn't see any mycelium-covered chips on the surface and watered.

-Per the instructions, my job now is to water the chips enough to keep them moist, but otherwise wait and let the fungus do its work.🤞
+Per the instructions, my job now is to water the chips enough to keep them moist, but otherwise wait and let the fungus do its work.

+### Update Summer 2018

+We cut down a tree shading the original location of the chip pile.
+Although covered with cardboard, it was then in one of the hotter, drier parts of the yard, and I feared the worst after a couple months.
+In an attempt to salvage something, I moved the pile into a shaded location adjacent to our compost pile, which was regularly splashed with water.
+To my surprise, several inches under the surface, the mycelium looked moist and healthy and smelled great!
+Now, we wait to see if the colony survived the move.🤞

 ## Footnotes